If you are looking for an original and economic way to visit Rome in 3 days, the best way is by foot!

 If you visit Rome in 3 days you can’t miss a walk from the Colosseum down the via dei Fori Imperiali.

 If you want to enjoy the ancient taste of Rome, merge yourself between the temples, churches, public buildings, arcs, columns and of course the forums – the large squares build by the emperors.
+Get into the Colosseum, Palatine Hill, and Roman Forum in central Rome through the fast track entrance with a combined package (Free cancellation up to 24 hours):

 From Piazza Venezia with the giant Vittoriano, you can get to the Campidoglio – one of the most elegant squares of the city, designed by Michelangelo himself.
 It offers two observation decks overlooking the archeological area!